son-ha-264/Spam-classification-with-Naive-Bayes/README.md

 ### 3.1.
 Why Naive Bayes?

-Naive Bayes is a simple classification model based on Bayes Theorem whose performance can rival current Machine Learning algorithms given the assumption made by Naive Bayes are correct.
+Naive Bayes is a simple classification model based on Bayes Theorem whose performance can rival current Machine Learning algorithms, especially when the dataset is small or medium-sized.

 Naive Bayes is 'naive' because of the rather rigorous assumption it makes in order to keep the maths simple: it assumes conditional independence between any pair of features given the class table.
-In addition, we have to make the correct choice of the distribution of features (event model) as well.
-Surprisingly, despite the independence assumption never being satisfied in the real world, the model actually works quite well.
-While the model is inadequate when it comes to modelling the data, it excels at predicting and that is what we mainly use it for.
+In addition, we have to make the correct choice of the distribution of features (event models) as well.
+These assumptions are never statisfied in real life.
+However, it turns out that Naive Bayes works really well for prediction regardless.
+Naive Bayes has been used in spam classification thanks to its simplicity and requiring much less data than other deep learning models to perform well.
+Here are some pros and cons of Naive Bayes:

+Pros:
+- Easy to use.
+- Can be used in a wide range of problems
+- Traing model is fast
+- Need only a small amount of data to work well
+- Requires little to no hyperparameter tuning

+Cons:
+- Worse than Neural Network for larger dataset
+- Require to choose the correct distribution of features

+### 3.2.
+-